 It is expected that students who intend to write honors theses will select courses that will inform their specific project, where this is possible.
 Students who intend to write an honors thesis in Religion should begin a conversation with their advisor as early as is feasible, and preferably by the beginning of their Junior year.

 Permission to enroll in Religion 498 (the Fall semester honors thesis course) is contingent on the submission of a thesis prospectus and its approval by the department.
 The prospectus is to contain a description of the thesis project (approximately 500 words) and an initial bibliography.
 Students should work towards a prospectus with their advisors during the Spring semester of their Junior year.
 The prospectus should be submitted to the Department Chair, Andrew Dole, no later than the last day of examinations in the Spring of the Junior year.

 Students writing senior theses will enroll in RELI 498 during the Fall semester of their Senior year, and RELI 499 (ordinarily, a double course) in the Spring.
 In some cases students may elect to take RELI 499 as a single course.
-Completed senior theses will be due at noon April 16, 2014.
+Formatting for the senior thesis may be found on the Registrar's website.
+Completed senior theses will be due at noon on Friday, April 17, 2015.

 Thesis Funding 2013/2014

 - Please contact Professor Andrew Dole, Chair of the Religion Department, for funding opportunities offered by the Religion Department.

 - Please contact Ben Lieber, Dean of Academic Support and Student Research, for the following funding opportunities for seniors writing a thesis.

 - Please see the Registrar's website for the format and deposit of the thesis for honors.